-Free, One-on-One Assistance in Learning About The Virtual World
+Free, One-on-One Assistance in Learning How to Use Online Services

-The Digital Bridge Program is designed to assist you in understanding the virtual world a little bit better.
-Have you recently purchased a smart phone, or has your family given you an ipad or other device so they can communicate with you, but you feel stressed when trying to use it?
+Our Digital Bridge Program is designed to assist you in understanding the virtual world a little bit better.
+Have you recently purchased a smartphone, or has your family given you an iPad or other device so they can communicate with you, but you feel stressed when trying to use it?
 Do instructions sound like a different language?

 Those feelings are real, and they can cause fear, frustration, anger, and even lead to a sense of loneliness.
 We've heard from clients who express a sense of being "left out" of a world they helped build.
 The reality is that many are feeling left behind as services have gone mostly virtual.

 We're ready to help smooth that out as best we can with the Digital Bridge Program, offering pressure-free, respectful, step-by-step assistance in learning about and navigating a virtual world.

 Digital Bridge offers free, one-on-one, telephone assistance or in-person visits at the District to help you gain an understanding of the general use of technology such as iPhones, iPads, tablets, and some common applications such as FaceTime, Zoom meetings, and medical Telehealth calls.
 Learning about these communication opportunities can offer new ways to connect with friends and family during the closures, improve access to health services, and alleviate symptoms of isolation, loneliness and depression.
 Appointments are approximately 30 minutes long, and can be made by calling 805-388-1952, ext.
 100.

 "I am legally blind and in a matter of minutes, over the phone, Luis helped me connect my computer properly so we could Zoom meet for our Care Management visit.
 I could see him better on Zoom and had a better experience with my care management!" — Care Management client